Paddle: Response Pro Paddle

 She is one of the most recognizable names in the world of pickleball and like most of pickleball’s elite players, Simone Jardim’s ascent in the sport began on the tennis courts.
 Jardim moved to the United States at the age of 18 and quickly made a name for herself in the sport of tennis.
 She spent two years at Auburn before transferring to Fresno State where she was a two-time All American.
 At one point for the Bulldogs, Jardim and her doubles partner, Kim Niggemeyer were ranked number one in the country.

 After graduation, Jardim coached college tennis at Fresno State, College of William and Mary and then in the Big Ten for Michigan State, where she coached the Spartans for eight years.
 She was first introduced to pickleball in January of 2015 and made the move to Naples, FL.
 August of 2016 to start her Pickleball coaching and playing career and most importantly spend more time with family.
 “When I started playing pickleball it was really about getting a good workout as I enjoyed playing singles a lot, but soon it became about the friends I made and how much fun we had playing on Wednesday nights.”

-Simone is also one of the sport’s most decorated players having won nearly 90 overall medals in tournament action, 70 of them being gold.
+Simone is also one of the sport’s most decorated players having won over 90 overall medals in tournament action, over 70 of them being gold.